Carreau/phd-dissertation/parts/part3.rst

     Violin plot showing the repartition of prefactor with the quantity of Capping Protein.
-Decrease of prefactor with increasing amount of Capping Protein indicate a lower force between the probe bead and the actin bead for the same corrected distance between bead centers
+Decrease of prefactor with increasing amount of Capping Protein indicates a lower force between the probe bead and the actin bead for the same corrected distance between bead centers

 The last parameter of our model is :math:`\delta`, distance at which the force diverges.
-It can be seen in :num:`Figure #delta-violin` that at the exception of absence of capping protein, the distance at which the model diverge get closer to the diameter of the polystyrene bead as the concentration of capping protein in the medium increases.
-It interesting to see that the distance offset is the closer from the bead diameter in the absence of capping protein, when no biomimetic actin cortices forms.
+It can be seen in :num:`Figure #delta-violin` that with the exception of zero capping protein, the distance at which the model diverges gets closer to the diameter of the polystyrene bead as the concentration of Capping Proteins in the medium increases.
+It is interesting to see that the distance offset
+|delta| is very close from the bead diameter in the absence of capping protein, when no
+biomimetic actin cortices forms.

 .. _delta-violin: